Geometric Eisenstein Series, Intertwining Operators, and Shin's Averaging Formula: Introduction

-is Verdier self-dual on $\Bun_{B}$. \end{theorem} With this in hand, we can refine the previous definition of the Eisenstein functor.
-We define the normalized Eisenstein functor to be

 This is already very suggestive.
 Indeed, the (unnormalized) Eisenstein functor will have stalks related to the unnormalized parabolic induction of the characters $\chi$, and the normalized Eisenstein series will have stalks related to the normalized parabolic induction.
 Moreover, just as smooth duality interacts nicely with normalized parabolic induction so too does Verdier duality with the normalized Eisenstein functor.
 In order to study how the normalized Eisenstein functor interacts with Verdier duality, it becomes very natural to want a nice compactification of the morphism $\mf{p}$, as $\Eis$ involves the functor $\mf{p}_{!}$.
 As seen in \S $1.1$, this can be accomplished by considering an analogue of the Drinfeld compactification $\ol{\Bun}_{B}$.
-We show that such a compactification exists and has the right properties. \begin{theorem}{ }{(Proposition \ref{opencompact}, Proposition \ref{density})} There exists an Artin $v$-stack $\overline{\Bun}_{B}$ together with an inclusion
+This object was studied in the Fargues-Scholze context for more general parabolics in \cite{HHS}.
+In particular, it was shown there that there exists an Artin $v$-stack $\overline{\Bun}_{B}$ equipped with an open immersion